-If winscrsn.exe is located in a subfolder of "C:\Documents and Settings", the security rating is 82% dangerous.
+If winscrsn.exe is located in a subfolder of the user's profile folder, the security rating is 82% dangerous.
 The file size is 71,168 bytes.
 There is no file information.
 The program has no visible window.
 The software is loaded during the Windows boot process (see Registry key: Run).
 The program listens for or sends data on open ports to a LAN or the Internet.
 It is not a Windows system file.
 Winscrsn.exe is able to monitor applications and manipulate other programs.

 Important: You should check the winscrsn.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with winscrsn.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.